DeKUT-DSAIL/electric-fence-fault-detector-and-localiser/README.md

   <em>Figure 1: A TDR Electric Fence Fault Detector and Localiser</em>
 </p>

 Sections of the [Dedan Kimathi University of Technology Wildlife Conservancy (DeKUTWC)](https://conservancy.dkut.ac.ke/) and [Ol Pejeta Consrvancy](https://www.olpejetaconservancy.org/) electric fences were used to simulate open circuit and short circuit faults.
-Using the TDR system, a step-signal was applied to the fence and sampled at the input port.
+Using the TDR system, a step-signal was applied to the fence and sampled at the input.

 <p align="center">
   <img width="400" height="393" src="./images/tdr-system-adapter-box.jpg">